Zoho Odoo Integration: Comparison, Workflows and Expert Tips

 • Customer and vendor records

-• Chart of accounts and taxes
+• Charts of accounts and tax data

 3. Track orders and inventory seamlessly between Zoho and Odoo